bee-Michi/Hello-World-Mania/README.md

 - Rust: Rust is a multi-paradigm, general-purpose programming language designed for performance and safety, especially safe concurrency.

 S:
+- Scala: Scala (/ˈskɑːlɑː/ SKAH-lah) is a strong statically typed general-purpose programming language which supports both object-oriented programming and functional programming.
+- Self: Self is an object-oriented programming language based on the concept of prototypes.
 - Swift: Swift is a general-purpose, multi-paradigm, compiled programming language developed by Apple Inc.
-- Scala: Scala (/ˈskɑːlɑː/ SKAH-lah) is a strong statically typed general-purpose programming language which supports both object-oriented programming and functional programming.

 V:
 - Vala: Vala is an object-oriented programming language with a self-hosting compiler that generates C code and uses the GObject system.